-Chart 4.
-"Safe Harbor" Provision for AYP Determination with Accountability Subgroups and Indicators
+Chart 3.
+"Safe Harbor" Provision for AYP Determination with Accountability

-Subgroups and indicators
+Subgroups and Indicators

-Indicators cipation Rate Graduation /
+Academic Indicators Participation Rate Graduation /

 Reading Mathematics Reading Mathematics Additional Academic

-% Meeting Standard % Meeting Standard Indicator
+% Meeting % Meeting Indicator

+Standard Standard mulcator

+Decrease by Decrease by Attained a Attained a 95% Meets or shows

+10% that percent 10% that percent 95% Participation progress toward this

-Decrease by 10% that percent of students not proficient from the preceding year in the school Decrease by 10% that percent of students not proficient from the preceding year in the school Attained a 95% Participat ion Rate Attained a 95% Participation Rate Meets or shows progress toward this indicator by that sub- group
+of students not of students not Participation Rate indicator by that sub-

+proficient from proficient from Rate group

+the preceding the preceding

+year in the year in the

+school school

 All Students

 Economically

 Disadvantaged

+American

-American Indian/Alaskan
+Indian/Alaskan

 Native

 Asian

+Black/African

-Black/African American
+American

 Native

 Hawaiian/Other

 Pacific Islander

 White

 Hispanic or

 Latino Ethnicity

-Students with Disabilities
+Students with

+Disabilities

 LEP Students

-^{} The requirement to disaggregate graduation rate and additional academic indicator data into the subgroups for accountability is effective only when the public school and LEA must use the "Safe Harbor" provision to achieve AYP.
+The requirement to disaggregate graduation rate and additional academic indicator data into the subgroups for accountability is effective only when the public school and LEA must use the "Safe Harbor" provision to achieve AYP.